Adithya-Ramani/Adithya-Ramani/README.md

 	'AskMeAbout': [taxation, capital markets, finance],
 }

 Apart from Audit, i am passionate about financial and capital markets.
-I love to watch their movements and how they shape up the economy.
+I love to watch their movements and how they shape up the global economy, with their price waves.

 I am a self-taught coder.
-I have learnt python on my own and aim to expand its applications into finance and the stock markets world.
+I have learnt python on my own and aim to expand its applications into finance and the stock markets world, to bring in a cognitive approach to financial markets, globally.
+The applications of python in capital markets is something that has always intrigued me.

-I'm interested in capital markets and its applications in python.
-Check out my work

-I am currently upskilling my levels at both python and the capital markets.
+I am currently tech-skilling my levels at both python and the capital markets.
 I have built various finance related projects using python, the source codes is put in my repository.
+You can check out my work in the repos

-We can collaborate on interesting projects in the field of Finance and capital markets.
+We can collaborate on interesting projects in the field of Finance and capital markets, to bring out greater synergies.
 ```

-Your can check my economics and mrarkets related blog page here [Econclave](https://econclave.digitalpress.blog/).
+Your can check my economics and markets related blog page here [Econclave](https://econclave.digitalpress.blog/).
-The contents of the blog is for open source, it can be used with attribution
+The contents of the blog is for open source, it can be used with attribution.

 If you really like my page and my work, buy me a coffee at: